-FtC is a monthly, health-focused, lifestyle magazine delivering content on travel, culture, music, sports & fitness, and health from inspirational content experts across the globe.
+FtC is an award-winning aspirational and inspirational bi-monthly magazine and fast-growing digital destination delivering international content on travel, culture, music, sports & fitness, and health.
 The stories and insights we share are at once fascinating and entertaining, but also deeply meaningful catalysts for positive personal and societal change.

 As a rule, FtC does not explore potentially controversial or sensitive topics such as religion, politics or sex.
-This conviction supports our community’s desire to pursue a fit, healthy and positive lifestyle.
+This conviction supports our community’s desire to pursue a positive, conscious and inspired lifestyle.
 Please only submit content that reflects the editorial philosophy or FtC.

 If you have any questions regarding our Content Provider Guidelines, please email firstname.lastname@example.org

 Submissions may be sent to FtC at any time.